 If you’re passionate about great rides and you haven’t ridden the Upper Peninsula yet, I personally invite you to the U.P.
 Today, I’m going to take you on one of my favorite rides in the U.P. from historic Sault Ste.
-Marie to the amazing Pictured Rocks shoreline of Munising.
+Marie to the amazing Pictured Rocks on the shoreline of Munising.

 If you make this trip, I would recommend an old-fashioned road map, as some of these roads are not easily found on a GPS.

 When heading west from the Soo, your GPS is going to want to take you along M-28, but ignore it.
 Cruise south out of the Soo on H63 (Mackinac Trail) to the crossroad of 6 Mile, and prepare yourself for a fantastic ride.
 The road changes names several times, but stay westbound and you’re good.
 The road goes through several small towns and past Point Iroquois Lighthouse.
 You’ll probably get a friendly wave from the locals.
 The asphalt gets a little old, but the lake shore view, hills, and curves more than make up for it.
 Turn right when the road T’s onto M-123, and 10 miles later you’ll find yourself in Paradise, literally.

 Paradise is great, but you’ll want to continue this journey to the end.
 M-123 takes a curve west out of Paradise towards Newberry through the beautiful Tahquamenon Falls State Park area.
 The road’s sweeping curves will satisfy every level of rider.